Keep in Mind

 The "manuscript file" should contain:

-- A title page including author contact information, 5 or 6 key words for indexing purposes, lead summary of less than 100 words.
+- A title page including author contact information, five or six key words for indexing purposes and a leading summary of less than 100 words.

 - The main body text (article).

-- Brief author bio (recommended 40 words or less).
+- Brief author biography, recommended 40 words or less.

 References